benb/squeamish/README.md

   // Use the tranaction like a DB connection await t.runAsync('INSERT INTO people VALUES ("Fred", "Flintstone");');

-  // Note that await db.runAsync('...'); will block while the transaction is open
+  // Note that await db.runAsync('...'); here would block while the transaction is open
+  //
+  // This means you would deadlock on await db.runAsync or the like if the statement
+  // that closes the transaction is further down the current function.
+  // However, it is safe await on db.* if another function asynchronously closes
+  // the transaction (i.e. the case where the transaction was opened async elsewhere).
+  //
-  // You are able to open additional Database() objects however and use those.
+  // You are able to open additional Database() objects however and those
+  // will not block.
+(Of course SQLite itself  may emit an Error if there is an
+  // exclusive lock or you are not using WAL, for instance).

   // Nesting transactions